-From mid-December 2021 and into early 2022, Ofgem consulted on potential changes to the price cap methodology from October 2022 to mitigate the impact of wholesale market volatility.
-In the meantime, Ofgem has also implemented short-term measures from April 2022 to mitigate risks of a falling wholesale market prior to October 2022 including a new ban on 'acquisition only' tariffs and the implementation of a Market Stabilisation Charge that would require payment by the gaining supplier to the losing supplier in certain market conditions.
-We have been responding, and will continue to respond to these consultations as appropriate to influence and protect the Group and its customers.
+In mid-December 2021 and into early 2022, Ofgem consulted on potential changes to the price cap methodology from October 2022 to mitigate the impact of wholesale market volatility, and on potential short-term changes from April 2022 to mitigate risks of a falling wholesale market prior to October 2022.
+We will respond to these as appropriate to influence and to protect ScottishPower and its customers.